notinaboat/UnixIO.jl/packages/IOTraits/README.md

   No documentation found.
 ```

-As it stands Julia doesn't have a well defined generic interface for IO.
+As things stand Julia doesn't have a well defined generic interface for IO.

 It isn't possible to write a generic library that accepts `<: IO` objects
 because specification of the `IO` interface is not complete and the reference
 implementations are inconsistent. [^IF1] There are also instances where